Volunteer fire department: Emergency response

 A volunteer fire department is normally reached the same way as other emergency services, such as by calling 9-1-1 or 1-1-2.
 A central dispatcher then calls out the VFD, often through equipment such as pagers, radios, phone apps, or loud signals, such as a fire siren.
 Average response times are longer than with full-time services because the members must come from different distances to the station or to the incident.
 Such departments often have a fixed number of firefighters on staff at any given point in time, which sometimes equals the minimal numbers recommended.
-Some states allow the use of Length of Service Award Programs (LOSAPS) to provide these volunteer departments with a tool to assist in recruiting and retaining members.
-LOSAPS are simple programs that can be implemented with minimal taxpayer expense.
+Some states allow the use of length of service award programs to provide these volunteer departments with a tool to assist in recruiting and retaining members.
+These simple programs can be implemented with minimal taxpayer expense.